-Dr. Roach: Changing care goal from ‘cure’ to ‘improvement’
+Dr. Roach: Alter care goal from ‘cure’ to ‘improvement’

 Dear Dr. Roach: My husband is a disabled Vietnam veteran.
 He was heavily exposed to Agent Orange, has PTSD, is an insulin-dependent diabetic, has had heart bypass surgery and has rheumatoid arthritis.
 He spends most days on the couch, sleeping.
 He has a lot of pain, even though he does take pain medicine and prednisone.
 He has taken methotrexate for his RA for many years, and he tried Humira, which didn’t help him.
 He is not interested in trying new drugs.

 As you can imagine, he already takes a ton of medicine for his many chronic conditions.
 No doubt they, too, impact his situation.

 We have been to many doctors, and honestly, he has lost all faith in the medical community.